NOAA-GFDL/MDTF-diagnostics/doc/sphinx/start_install.rst

 - The ``--all`` flag makes the script install all environments prescribed by the YAML (.yml) files under ``src/conda/`` (one YAML for one environment).
 You can install the environments selectively by using the ``--env`` flag instead.
 For instance, ``% ./src/conda/conda_env_setup.sh --env base --conda_root $CONDA_ROOT --env_dir $CONDA_ENV_DIR`` will install the "_MDTF_base" environment prescribed by ``env_base.yml``, and so on.
 With ``--env``, the current script can install one environment at a time.
 Repeat the command for multiple environments.

-- Note that _MDTF_base is mandatory for the framework's operation, and the other environments are optional, see :erf:`ref-interaction-conda-env`.
+- Note that _MDTF_base is mandatory for the framework's operation, and the other environments are optional, see :ref:`ref-interaction-conda-env`.

 After installing the framework-specific Conda environments, you shouldn't manually alter them (i.e., never run ``conda update`` on them).
 To update the environments after updating the framework code, re-run the above commands.
 These environments can be uninstalled by simply deleting "_MDTF" directories under ``$CONDA_ENV_DIR`` (or ``$CONDA_ROOT/envs/`` for default setting).